Holiday resort report for our 2 week stay at Sandals Royal Bahamian in Oct/Nov 2012, with the added excitement of Hurricane Sandy...

 We had a great hotel room.
 Dining was mixed, usually good.
 The staff were, almost without exception, smiling and attentive.
 Plenty of sun-beds round the pool and on the beach.

 Sandals is an acquired taste – if you're gregarious, like noise and joining in organised fun, games and entertainment, you'll love it.
+But if you're not, it's still possible to find a quiet spot by a pool if you just want to bask in the sunshine and read a book.

 The diving was interesting, but not really in the same league as the Maldives as far as marine life goes.